 7. Join At Least 2 Societies

 Following the socialising topic, probably the easiest way to meet new people and make friends is by joining various societies.
-You might consider joining the International Society which would allow you to socialize with various people from all over the world.
-Joining a sports society will allow you to discover a new skill or develop your passion while meeting other students.
+You might consider joining the International Cafe which would allow you to socialize with various people from all over the world.
+Joining a sports club will allow you to discover a new skill or develop your passion while meeting other students.
 Have I mentioned that the gym is right on campus?
 Keeping fit has never been easier.
-The Students’ Union at Salford offers a wide range of societies and sports clubs which you can see here:
+The Students’ Union at Salford offers a wide range of societies and sports clubs, see a full list of groups here.

 Every country has a different public transport system.
-As a student, the most efficient way of traveling around Salford and MediaCityUK are certainly buses number 50 and 51 which are free for all Salford students with a valid student ID.
+As a student, the most efficient way of travelling around Salford and MediaCityUK are certainly bus number 50 and bus 51 which are free for all Salford students with a valid student ID.
 These buses will allow you to travel towards MediaCityUK, Salford’s Shopping Centre and much more.
 We also have a train station “Salford Crescent” which is literally 100 metres from the main campus.
-Travelling from Manchester Airport is very easy, as you can get a train and arrive at the main campus directly, without having to change on another station.
+Travelling from Manchester Airport is very easy, as you can get a train and arrive at the main campus directly, without having to change via another station.

 9. Look After Your Mental Health

 There is no point in proving to yourself that you can go through it alone, talk to somebody and spare your nerves to understand yourself better.
-No member of the staff will judge you, no matter how big is the issue.
+No member of the staff will judge you, no matter how big or small you feel the issue is.

 10. Explore Salford – Instagram Pictures